 Testing a benchmark#

-it can be run properly.
+formatted and that it can be installed and run easily.

 The tests are based on pytest, and can be run with the command: